slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Truth does not mind to be questioned.
 A lie does not like being challenged.

 In a world of propaganda, the truth is always a conspiracy.
-If you tell the truth you don't need to reharse anything.
+If you tell the truth you don’t need to reharse anything.

-> *"Who's talking the truth doesn't need a lot of words."
+> *"Who’s talking the truth doesn’t need a lot of words."
 -- Polish proverb*

 > *"The truth does not require your participation in order to exist.
 Bullshit does."